DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 TestCafe allows you to specify additional information for tests in the form of *key-value metadata* and use it in reports.

-To specify metadata, use the `meta` method.
+To define metadata, use the `meta` method.
 You can call this method both for a fixture and a test.

+The `meta` method allows you to specify one or several metadata entries:

-* You can specify one metadata entry for a fixture or a test.
+* Specifying one metadata entry.

     ```js
     fixture.meta('key1', 'value1')